status-im/docs.status.im/source/build_status/index.md

 title: Build Status Yourself
 ---

-# #Buidl Status Yourself and Particpate in a Better Web
+# #Build Status Yourself and Participate in a Better Web

 ## The easiest way